CrowdHailer/raxx_kit/README.md

   # Is equivalent to
   $ mix raxx.kit my_app --module MyApp
   ```

+- `--no-exsync`: Doesn't include exsync in the generated project.
+Changed
+  files won't be rebuilt on the fly when the app is running.

 - `--apib`: Generate an API Blueprint file which is used as the project router.